dermitdemk/humen_vs_llm_text_in_information_retrival/readme.md

 - information_retrieval_pipeline.py -> Retrieves top 5 articles with BM25 and bi- and cross-encoder pipeline.
 - run_information_retrieval_pipeline.ipynb -> Evaluates results and plots data.

-## Dataset

-cleaned_tagesschau_llm_text_1200_sample.csv is a sample of our dataset for quickstarting the reproduction of our results

 ## Reproduction of Results

 In the "requirements.txt" file you can see a list of all dependencies needed to run the code.